zBerl/TheCozySofa/README.md

 1. Push your code to a private repository on GitHub or GitLab.
 2. Connect your repository to Vercel and deploy.
-3. Set up environment variables in Vercel project settings.
+3. Set up environment variables in Vercel project settings:
+   - Add all required variables
+   - Make sure sensitive variables are available in all environments
+   - Do not set any `target=development` restrictions

 ## License